mrfdev/CMI/Resources/FAQ/cmi-gettingstarted.md

 **Note:** This is perhaps important to mention.
 CMI is a big package, it covers a lot of server management topics, from kicks and msgs, to warps, kits, and custom commands.
 It's dynamic and flexible.
 And since every server is different: The approach to start might differ per server.

-- Don't forget to put the cmilib jar in the plugins/ directory as well!
+- Don't forget to put the REQUIRED [CMILib](https://github.com/mrfdev/CMI/blob/master/Resources/FAQ/cmi-library.md) .jar in the `~/plugins/` directory as well!

-- Put the CMI jar in the plugins/ directory.
+- Put the _latest_ CMI .jar in the `~/plugins/` directory.
 Start the server back up and let CMI install.

-(Upgrading?
-Then the instructions are basically the same, stay current, backup, test, etc.)
+_(Upgrading?
+Then the instructions are basically the same, stay current, backup, test, etc.)_

-- /stop the server and go through the following files:
+- `/stop` the server and go through the following files:
 ```
 config.yml (main configuration file, nitpick on features here)
 modules.yml (allowing you to globally turn on/off about 50 bigger features)